mxagar/P1_Facial_Keypoints/README.md

 ## Overview and File Structure

-The project is mainly implemented in four notebooks that guide the project end-to-end and two python scripts; the latter consist of the data loader and model definition.
+The project is mainly implemented in four notebooks that guide the undertaking end-to-end and two python scripts; the latter consist of the data loader and model definition.
 Altogether, the folder contains the following files:

 ```
 1. Load and Visualize Data.ipynb                        # Dataset preprocessing an loader